-Professor Seebaldt is a full-time professor of Social Work.
-She serves as the Director of Field Education.
+Professor Seebaldt was a full-time professor of Social Work.
+She served as the Director of Field Education.
 She received her Bachelor of Arts degree in English with certification in secondary education from Marygrove College in 1966; a Master of Arts in Philosophy with a concentration in Ethics from St. Louis University in 1969; and a Master of Social Work with a concentration in Group Work from Wayne State University in 1979.

 Professor Seebaldt's expertise stems from a wide array of professional experiences, including teaching undergraduate philosophy, in particular ethics; social work practice in medical, gerontological, and mental health agencies; work in residential treatment programs for adolescents, as well as for differently abled adults.